RicardoLera/EmbeddedNet/README.md

     - `-F`: Selects which layers to transfer the parameters into.
 Possible values are the same as Train's `-F` plus `no` for full training.
 Default `fc`.
     - `-C`: How many classification neurons are in the last layer of the new model (2 - 1000, default 2).
     - `-LF`: Destination of new classification labels file (Default 'newlabels.txt').
+ - `test`: Runs a set number of inferences and applies metrics to measure its performance.
+    - Number of images for testing (1 - 400, default 400).

-`run`'s single argument doesn't require any indicators before it.
+`run` and `test`'s single arguments don't require any indicators before them.
 For `train` and `transfer`, indicate which arguments to be changed from default with a `-` sign followed by the indicator and the value separated by space.
 Arguments do not have to be passed in order.

 Example:
 `./EmbeddedNet transfer -I 500 -E 4 -F b18 -LR 0.1 -LF '../../data/mylabels.txt'`